-How to Choose a Balance Board for Your Standing Desk
+How to Choose a Standing Desk Balance Board

-Balance boards are steadily gaining the favor of the standing desk mainstream, and it doesn’t seem like that trend is going to end any time soon.
-Quite the opposite.
-More and more standing deskers are looking for ways to make their newly found routine even less stationary, and as a result healthier.
+Standing desk balance boards are steadily gaining the favor and it doesn’t seem like that trend is going to end any time soon as more and more standing desk users are looking for ways to make their newly found routine even less stationary, and as a result healthier.
 If you cannot afford to put a treadmill under your desk, you can get away with a desk cycle or a cheap balance board (even a pricey one will still be significantly more affordable).

 As a product category, balance boards are very diverse.
 You can find all kinds of devices for balance training, physical therapy, and exercise on the market, with the office balance boards emerging in the last couple of years as a strong subcategory.
 Not every balance board, however, can accommodate the needs of a standing desk user, so let’s see how these different products compare.
 And make sure you check out our full roundup of balance board reviews to see product details, ratings and more.

 How to Choose a Balance Board for Standing Desk?